Welcome

 About Frea

-Frea (FREE-uh, she/her) began Wild Earth Crafts in 2014 when she decided to start a retail business based on her nature-inspired crafts and passions.
+Frea Forager (pronounced FREE-yuh; she/her) is the founder and craftswoman behind Wild Earth Crafts, an initiative that helps creative folks, educators, homesteaders, and lovers-of-the-outdoors learn to use materials from their own neighborhoods and backyards to create beautiful and useful home goods.
+Through Wild Earth Crafts, Frea has been enthusiastically helping connect folks more deeply with the natural world so that we can weave the wild back into our lives and be in deeper connection with the land we live upon.
+She is a potter, hide tanner, basket maker, broomsquire, and handcrafts instructor.
+Foraging is one of her greatest joys in life!
+She lives for making beautiful, useful items with various seeds, nuts, grasses, vines, and sticks and for sharing these joys with others.
+Frea began Wild Earth Crafts in 2014 when she decided to start a retail business based on her nature-inspired crafts and passions.
 Since then she has drifted away from retail to focus more on teaching classes and facilitating nature-connecting experiences.
 She has been an instructor at various earthskills gatherings in the southeast since 2017.
-Her passions and specialties include wheel-thrown pottery, natural hide tanning, wild foraging, roadkill harvesting, wildschooling, re-villaging, and general woods rambling.
-She is the founder and director of Wild Earth Arts and Village Experience (aka WEAVE Village School) and works with people of all ages to help revive and recreate more harmonious and consistent ways of being in respectful relationship with the other lives around us.
+Her passions and specialties include wheel-thrown pottery, natural hide tanning, wild foraging, roadkill harvesting, wildschooling, and general woods rambling.
+She works primarily with adults to help revive and recreate more harmonious and consistent ways of being in respectful relationship with the other lives around us.
+Originally from the Bulbancha area (colonially called greater New Orleans), she currently resides with her two children in the mountains on ᏣᎳᎫᏪᏘᏱ Tsalaguwetiyi (Cherokee, East), S’atsoyaha (Yuchi), and Miccosukee land - colonially known as Western North Carolina.